Vito0912/abs-opds/README.md

 > This project began as a proof of concept (PoC) created several months before the development of [OPDS-ABS](https://github.com/petr-prikryl/OPDS-ABS).
 They had packed their OPDS server with docker which I found so nice, that I decided to share my old PoC as well with that method.
 >
 > - Original commit reference: [Commit 94b74b2a0f44cd210ca909109f52e52480468712](https://github.com/Vito0912/audiobookshelf/commit/94b74b2a0f44cd210ca909109f52e52480468712)
 > - I modified my stale PR after seeing the [OPDS-ABS](https://github.com/petr-prikryl/OPDS-ABS) project and packaged this progress for sharing so that work does not need to be done twice.
 I also took inspiration from their auth system and adding a third value for Basic Auth once it is implemented.
-In the future, direct ABS-login integration might be added.
 > - On the long run I want to make a PR to ABS to add this directly again
->
-> As this is a PoC, it currently does not include a license.
-[OPDS-ABS](https://github.com/petr-prikryl/OPDS-ABS) is granted full rights to use this code for creating their own OPDS server if they want to.
-> If someone wants to maintain this, please contact me (It makes sense to write it in TS/JS to be able to be migrated to ABS later on)

 ## About